rjbernaldo/node_live_twitter/README.md

 ## Introduction

-Twitter visualization project using Node, Express, & Socket.io.
+Twitter visualization project using Node.js, Express.js, & Socket.io.
 Grabs data from the Twitter Streaming API and project them on a map generated using Google maps.

 ## Poject Milestones